noahlange/gecs/README.md

 _"Wow, writing a different type signature for every theoretical combination of containees seems like it'd be an enormous pain!"_, one might say.

 I would agree.
-But with a bit of trickery and flagrant abuse of TypeScript's type assertions, we can skirt around this obstacle and come up with something that is clean, terse and nicely type-hinted.
+But with a bit of trickery and flagrant abuse of type assertions, we can skirt around this obstacle and come up with something that is clean, terse and nicely type-hinted.

 ```typescript
 const FooBar = Container.from(FooThing, BarThing);